imsweb/django-chromepdf/README.md

+# ChromePDF

-## ChromePDF Overview
+## Overview

 ChromePDF is a small Python 3 library that uses [Selenium](https://pypi.org/project/selenium/) and Google Chrome to convert HTML into a PDF.
+This is accomplished by using Chrome's `Page.printToPDF` DevTools command.

 It provides a function that accepts an html string, plus a dict of page parameters, and other settings, and returns the bytes containing a PDF: